Two young men look for romance in a shopping mall.

 Arthur knew this conversation would go nowhere if he tried to pursue it.
 The waitress brought their hamburgers, and the two young men ate in silence.

-Barry finally said, "I don't know what you believe in your world, but in my world I am realistic, and I get a lot of women.
+Finally Barry said, "I don't know what you believe in your world, but in my world women are there for fun, and you're stupid or crazy to want anything different.
+I haven't been in a committed relationship for six years, and I get a lot of women."

 When they entered the lounge the other patients crowded around them and asked them if they had gotten the phone numbers of any young women.
 The two young men reluctantly admitted that they had struck out.